PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 This document details how to port an existing ARM Cortex-A board support package (BSP) to Mbed Linux OS (MBL), enabling the platform's software stack for security, connection to Pelion Device Management, and firmware update.

-Porting BSP centers on configuring the secure boot software components, so the correct artifacts appear on the right flash partitions for update:
+Porting a BSP centers on configuring the secure boot software components, so the correct artifacts appear on the right flash partitions for update:

 - **Trusted Firmware for Cortex-A (TF-A)**: Use Trusted Firmware in v7A AArch32 and v8A AArch64 secure boot processes.
 TF-A artifacts include the second-stage boot loader  BL2, and the Firmware Image Package (FIP) containing third-stage boot loaders BL3x and certificates.
 - **Open Platform Trusted Execution Environment (OP-TEE)**: This is the OS with trusted applications running in the TrustZone secure world, and is packaged as BL32 in the FIP image.